Structure and location of the clitoris

 Mapping the Internal Components

-The clitoris consists of several integrated parts that work as a single functional unit.
-It includes the glans (the visible head), the corpus cavernosum (the erectile bodies), the crura (the legs of the clitoris), and the vestibular bulbs.
-The glans is protected by the clitoral hood, a mobile fold of skin that regulates sensitivity.
-While the glans contains a high density of nerve endings, it represents only the tip of a much larger structure that spans between 8 to 12 centimeters in total length, and in some cases, up to 20 centimeters.
+The clitoris has several parts that work as one unit.
+These include the glans (the visible tip), the corpus cavernosum (the erectile bodies), the crura (the legs), and the vestibular bulbs.
+The glans is protected by the clitoral hood — a soft, movable fold of skin that controls sensitivity.

 Homology and Embryonic Origins